 My fingertip was numb in 1996.
 I noticed it in the shower one day.
 Three days later, my arm began to hurt with no relief except when I leaned against the cold winter window in my classroom.
 I went to the chiropractor thinking I had a pinched nerve.
 He sent me to the orthopedic surgeon, who sent me to the neurologist.
 With one lesion in my spine, the doctor said I had a 10% chance of having MS. Two weeks later, the pain went to my legs, making it difficult to walk without a limp.
 The neurologist then said he always sent patients away with the 10% comment hoping they could enjoy a few more years of not living with MS. There was no recommended ongoing treatment for relapsing-remitting MS back then.

 Five years later, I was back following nearly nine months of double and blurry vision.
 My official diagnosis of multiple sclerosis and the news that I would be taking shots for the rest of my life shocked me.
 Having needle phobia was a significant challenge in my early years of managing MS. Fortunately, science moved medicine in a new direction, and pill forms of treatment emerged, ending my shot ordeals.

 Life with MS

-January 29, 2020 – Tecfidera and the ability to take life at my own pace have changed my life.
-MS has taken a back seat.
-I earned my EMT certificate in 2016 and have gone on to live a life that most would never guess included multiple sclerosis.
+Today, with the ability to take life at my own pace, MS has taken a back seat.
+Looking to the future, I see potential where none existed in 2009.
+The hectic classroom schedule is still beyond my reach, but other endeavors are within grasp.
+I have gone on to live a life that most would never guess included multiple sclerosis.